benbaruch1/carpool/README.md

 - **Pickup Points:**
     - Each ride group has three predefined pickup points selected by the group creator.
     - Each participant can choose their fixed pickup point from these three options.
+- **Notifications:**

+   The system provides various alerts to keep users informed about ride activities.
+These include:
+    - Group Creation Alert: A notification is sent when a new group is created.
+    - User Joined Group Alert: A notification is sent when a new user joins the ride group.
+    - User Left Group Alert: A notification is sent when a user leaves the ride group.
+    - Pickup Point Change Alert: A notification is sent when a user changes their pickup point.
+    - Ride Start Alert: A notification is sent when the ride starts.
+    - Ride End Alert: A notification is sent when the ride ends.
+    - Point Received Alert: A notification is sent when a driver receives a point for completing a ride.

 ## Technologies Used
 - **Dart:** The main programming language.
 - **Flutter:** The framework used for building the mobile app.
-- **OpenStreetMap:** Integrated for map functionality, allowing users to view and select pickup points on an interactive map.
+- **OpenStreetMap:** Integrated for map functionality, allowing users to view the pickup points on an interactive map.
 - **VS Code:** The development environment.

 ## Video Demonstration